-The Ann Arbor District Library will be making a BIG splash at FestiFools with their BIG fish puppet and individual costumes created at their community workshops!
-Also, join the AADL in their annual lighted, silly-satellite, tent at FoolMoon!
-Don’t forget to hashtag #FoolMoon2018 so that your photos can be live streamed to the Library’s Instagram Projection Wall!
+The Ann Arbor District Library will be making a Flying High at FestiFOOLs with their BIG Bird puppet and individual costumes created at their community workshops!
+Also, join the AADL in their annual lighted, silly-satellite, tent at FOOLmoon!
+Don’t forget to hashtag #FoolMoon2019 so that your photos can be live streamed to the Library’s Instagram Projection Wall!

 Immediately following the event, Mindful City will practice peacefool mediation in the middle of Main Street.
 All are welcome to join!

 Mindful City Ann Arbor is passionate about collaborating with businesses and organizations to bring mindfulness practice to our commUNITY.
 Mindfulness simply means being in the present moment: paying attention without judging what we are noticing.
 As we practice, we also invite an attitude of kindness and friendliness to our experience and in some very specific cases, we invite foolishness.
 Mindful City’s projects to date include collaborations with WonderFOOL Productions, The Ark, The Interfaith Council for Peace and Justice, Crazy Wisdom Bookstore and Tea Room, Bryant Community Center, and the Main Street Area Association.